slugrustle/high_voltage_divider/README.md

 of high_voltage_divider.html and run it in any browser that supports modern Javascript and HTML/CSS.

-The Javascript function solveDivider() forms the core of the program.
-It contains code to parse the user input, to find candidate voltage divider solutions, and to deduplicate, sort, and display the most relevant solutions.

 ## Contributing

 I would love to receive bug reports and user